Terms and Conditions

 The official symbols of the Government of Canada, including the Canada Wordmark, the Arms of Canada and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.

-The official marks or other protected material of the Supreme Court of Canada may not be reproduced, whether for commercial or non-commercial purposes, without written authorization from the Supreme Court of Canada.
-The Supreme Court of Canada's four official marks were published in volume 44 of the Trade-marks Journal on August 13, 1997, on page 163.
-Requests for authorization to use the official marks or other protected material may be sent by email at firstname.lastname@example.org, or by writing to the Deputy Registrar, Supreme Court of Canada, 301 Wellington Street, Ottawa, ON, K1A 0J1.
+The heraldic emblems, official marks or other protected material of the Supreme Court of Canada may not be reproduced, whether for commercial or non-commercial purposes, without written authorization from the Supreme Court of Canada.
+The three heraldic emblems can be found on the Court website.
+The four official marks were published in volume 44 of the Trade-marks Journal on August 13, 1997, on page 163.
+Requests for authorization to use the heraldic emblems, official marks or other protected material may be sent by email at email@example.com, or by writing to the Deputy Registrar, Supreme Court of Canada, 301 Wellington Street, Ottawa, ON, K1A 0J1.

 The Government of Canada is committed to achieving a high standard of accessibility as defined in the Standard on Web Accessibility.
 Should you have difficulty using our Web pages, applications or device-based mobile applications, please contact us for assistance or to obtain alternative formats, such as regular print, Braille or another appropriate format.